 Thanks to the jungle and the coastline, living and volunteering in this country couldn’t get any better.

-Costa Rica is open for Spring 2018 … as always, it’s first-come first serve, so come fill out an application, ASAP!
+We're filling spots right now and as always, it’s first-come first serve, so come fill out an application, ASAP!

 Remember, all ILP volunteers (even when on the humanitarian programs) have free time to explore when they’re not teaching English, plus get weekends and vacation time to see even more.
 When you’re not teaching, here are a few places you and your ILP group can check out:

 Most of this country is covered in dense forests that are just waiting for you to explore.
 Adventurers, you’re going to love all there is to do here.

 On your vacations and in your free time be sure to explore what the jungle has to offer.
 We are talking famed volcanoes, zip lining tours, kayaking safaris and treks to see the wildlife.

 Plan on lots of half-day or full-day adventures to hike into the lush jungles to find spots like the Nauyaca Waterfall and other amazing falls (like the Rio Celeste - yep, that water really is that blue!)
 Bring your camera and your swimming suit; some waterfalls form a hot spring or swimming hole that you'll want to dive right into.